 Consistency is key.
 I can’t stress enough on that.

 And it gets worse.
-A 2018-report from Judith-Scott Clayton, an associate professor at Columbia University and former Brooking expert, showed trends point that in 2023, almost 40% of borrowers will probably default on their student loan payments.
+A 2018 report from Judith-Scott Clayton, an associate professor at Columbia University and former Brooking expert, showed trends that in 2023, almost 40% of borrowers will probably default on their student loan payments.

-Luckily, you don’t have to be in that number.
-There are several viable options which you have at your disposal to help pay off student loans fast.
+Luckily, you don’t have to be in that situation.
+There are several viable options that you have at your disposal to help pay off student loans fast.
 These include: